Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-04/17-page.md

 - provides a title for the page when it is added to favorites.
 - displays a title for the page in search-engine results.

 You cannot have more than one title element.
-However, you _must_ have the title element for the document to validate as HTML. **This is the only required element in the head.**
+However, you _must_ have the title element for the document to validate as HTML.

+<span class="label label-danger">IMPORTANT:</span> **This is the only required element in the head.**

 _Remember?_ The _title_ tag aptly contains your site's or page's title.